jrzaurin/infinitoml/_posts/2020-12-06-pytorch-widedeep.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>In this post I describe the main components of the <code>Python</code> library <code>pytorch-widedeep</code>, which is intended to be a flexible package to use Deep Learning (hereafter DL) with tabular data and combine it with text and images via wide and deep models. <code>pytorch-widedeep</code> is based on Heng-Tze Cheng et al., 2016 <a href="https://arxiv.org/abs/1606.07792">paper</a>.</p>
+<p>This is the first of two posts introducing <code>pytorch-widedeep</code>, which is intended to be a flexible package to use Deep Learning (hereafter DL) with tabular data and combine it with text and images via wide and deep models. <code>pytorch-widedeep</code> is partially based on Heng-Tze Cheng et al., 2016 <a href="https://arxiv.org/abs/1606.07792">paper</a>.</p>
+<p>in this post I describe the data preprocessing functionalities of the library, the main components of the model, and the basic use of the library.
+In the second (and final) post of the series I will show a more advance use of <code>pytorch-widedeep</code>.</p>
 <h2 id="1.-Installation">1.
 Installation<a class="anchor-link" href="#1.-Installation"> </a></h2><p>To install the package simply use pip:</p>
 <div class="highlight"><pre><span></span>pip install pytorch-widedeep
 </pre></div>